stuartasiimwe7/secure-api-ssl-tls/README.md

 This project demonstrates how to set up a secure API using Flask and SSL/TLS encryption.
 By encrypting data transmission, we ensure secure communication between clients and servers.
 This is a fundamental skill in system security and is widely applicable to embedded systems, IoT devices, and web applications.

 ## Features
-- A simple API built with Flask that responds with a message.
+- An API built with Flask that responds with a message.
 - SSL/TLS encryption enabled for secure communication.
 - Self-signed SSL certificates for local testing and learning.